paul-chunwong/REX_2022_Facial_Expression/README.md

 Methodology:
 - Research design: Investigate other machine learning algorithms (supervised learning) to improve the current ML model.
 - Data collection methods: Active collaboration with Beijing Tiantan Hospital to collect patent data.
 Further improve the patent’s consent form to avoid unnecessary trouble in the future.
 Open-source database for training and testing data sets.
-- Identify the population and sample for the study: Will try to increase the current population sample size.
 - Explain how the data will be analyzed and interpreted.
 - Data and graphs will be filtered and interpreted using Python Panda Dataframe & Excel.

 Expected Outcomes (end of July, 2023):
-- Investigate and implement other machine learning algorithms that can improve the model’s accuracy with a balance of performance and speed.
-- Ideally, increase the research sample size from ~650 to ~2000 by building more collaborations with the Beijing Tiantan Hospital and an open-source database
-- Finish the journal paper with good quality and submit it to journals such as Nature Digital Medicine.

 ----------------------------------------------------------------------------------------------------------